kgb1001001/vindriktning-sgp30/readme.md

 Once I figured out the circuit and the pinouts, I had to slightly modify the original C++ code in the VINDRIKTNING project in a couple of ways:

 1. I had to change the original UART pinout number to match the GPIO number of the pin used in the new circuit (GPIO 13, or D7).
-As mentioned above the original hack had used D2 for the UART connection to the VINDRIKTINING but I needed D2 because it's also the predefined SDA pin.
+As mentioned above the original hack had used D2 for the UART connection to the VINDRIKTNING but I needed D2 because it's also the predefined SDA pin.
 The pinouts of the D1 Mini are below:

 ![D1 Mini Pinouts](ESP8266-12E-Wemos-D1-Mini-pinout.jpg)